What Is A Shareholder Derivative Action?

 A shareholder derivative action is a lawsuit brought by a shareholder for the benefit of a corporation, often to remedy breaches of fiduciary duty by officers and directors.
-Remedies commonly sought in derivative actions include: corporate governance reforms designed to prevent future fiduciary misconduct; removal of officers or directors whose misconduct injured the corporation; monetary payments in the amount the company was damaged; and disgorgement of ill-gotten gains.
-Click here to learn more.
+Remedies commonly sought in derivative actions include corporate governance reforms designed to prevent future fiduciary misconduct, the removal of officers or directors whose misconduct injured the corporation, monetary payments to remedy damages incurred by the company, and repayment of funds obtained illegally.

-In a shareholder derivative action, the representative shareholder plaintiff pursues claims on behalf of a corporation, and benefits indirectly as a shareholder from any corporate governance reforms or monetary recovery obtained for the corporation.
-In a securities class action, the representative shareholder plaintiff pursues claims on behalf of themselves and a class or classes of similarly situated shareholders to obtain monetary and other benefits directly for the members of the class.
-Click here to speak with an attorney and learn more.
+In a shareholder derivative action, the representative plaintiff pursues claims on behalf of a corporation and benefits indirectly as a shareholder from any corporate governance reforms or monetary recovery obtained for the corporation.
+In a securities class action, the lead plaintiff pursues claims on behalf of themselves and a class or classes of similarly situated shareholders to obtain monetary and other benefits directly for the members of the class.

 No. Representative plaintiffs in actions brought by Robbins LLP are not responsible for paying attorneys’ fees or expenses.
 All costs and expenses of the litigation are advanced by Robbins LLP.
-We only recover our fees and costs if we are successful in obtaining a substantial benefit for the corporation.
-Click here to learn more.
+We only recover our fees and costs – paid for by defendants – if we are successful in obtaining a substantial benefit for the corporation.